Muhamix/MPADT/README.md

 # MPADT: Muhamix Processor Architecture Detector Tool

-PADL is a lightweight domain-specific language to define architecture-specific build and run rules for your OS kernel or low-level projects.
+MPADT is a lightweight domain-specific language to define architecture-specific build and run rules for your OS kernel or low-level projects.

-With PADL, you describe which assembly or source files to build and run for different CPU architectures in a simple, human-readable syntax, then `padli` compiles and runs the correct files automatically based on your system architecture.
+With MPADT, you describe which assembly or source files to build and run for different CPU architectures in a simple, human-readable syntax, then [MPADT Executor](https://github.com/Muhamix/MPADTE) compiles and runs the correct files automatically based on your system architecture.

 ---